swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 Step 3 : Use what you've learned.
 You may have noticed the file called description.
 You can describe your repository by opening the description file and replacing the text with a name for the repository.
-Mine will be called "Reproducible Science".
+We will be creating a module with some simple statistical methods, so mine will be called "Some simple methods for statistical analysis".
 You may call yours anything you like.

     $ nano description